customerio/customerio-ios/README.md

 CustomerIO.initialize(siteId: "XXX", apiKey: "YYY", region: Region.EU)
 ```

-Now, when you want to use any of the features of the SDK, you use the shared instance of the class:
+Then, when you want to use SDK features, you use the shared instance of the class:

 ```swift
 Tracking.shared.identifyCustomer(...)
 ```

-Using the shared instance of the SDK is for convenience.
-It requires little setup and you don't need to worry about managing instances of any Customer.io SDK classes.

-2. Create your own instances:
+2. Create your own instances (better for automated tests):

+We recommend that you create your own instances of SDK classes if your project has automated tests.
+We designed our SDK with first-class support for dependency injection and mocking, which makes it easier to write automated tests.
+See [testing](#Testing) for more information.

+> **Note**: Code samples in this readme use the singleton, shared instance method to call the SDK.
+These samples will also work with your own instances of SDK classes.

 ```swift
 import Cio